Movement and Learning Based Approach to Working with Scoliosis

-Scoliosis understood as a neuromuscular disorder: A healthy spine can move in all directions: it can bend forward, backward, and sideways; twist; and any combination of these four directions.
+Scoliosis understood as a neuromuscular disorder: A healthy spine can move in all directions: it can twist, bend forward, backward and sideways, and any combination of these four directions.
 When in action, the spine repeatedly moves out of the midline and then comes back to it.

 The spine is a live system, not an inanimate object.
 It is an integral part of a complex system, ultimately controlled by the most complex physical object on the earth – the brain.
-The live, functioning spine is much more than a skeletal system or even a muscle and skeletal system.
+The live, functioning spine is much more than a skeletal system or even a muscular and skeletal system.
 It is also a profoundly neurological system.

 Organizing the spine in the midline is learned through movement: It is through movement that healthy babies gradually learn how to control their back.
 The brain goes through a kind of apprenticeship, learning by experimentation and variation how the musculature can be best organized to be able to hold the head up, to move the spine in all directions, to carry the head successfully, and to create an accurate sense of the midline.
 In order to reduce the curvature in the spine, at any age, a person needs to re-engage in the same kind of learning process that occurs spontaneously in healthy infancy.